SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - __Locations:__

-    - Contains four panels with informtion about the meet up locations
+    - Contains four panels with informtion about the meet up locations.
     - Each panel has:
         - A joint background
         - Full information of meet up locations on the left